-Doctors may need to perform a variety of medical tests and procedures to learn more about your child's cancer and to provide the best treatment.
-Anticipating and having these procedures often is a major source of anxiety and stress for both children and parents.
-Fortunately, much of the anxiety surrounding procedures can be reduced by carefully preparing you and your child.
-The amount and type of preparation needed may vary depending on whether the procedure is a diagnostic examination or a treatment procedure.
-Diagnostic examinations may happen infrequently, while treatment procedures may be frequent occurrences for a specific time.
+Doctors may need to perform a variety of medical tests and procedures to learn more about your child's cancer and provide the best treatment.
+Thinking about and having these procedures can be a major source of anxiety and stress for both children and parents.
+Fortunately, you can reduce much of the anxiety you and your child feel about procedures by carefully preparing.

 Why preparation helps

-It is natural for you to become upset if your child is in pain or scared.
-Take the time you need to learn about the procedure and prepare yourself emotionally.
-Knowing what to expect will help you stay calm, allowing you to better comfort and support your child.
+It is natural for you to be upset if your child is in pain or scared.
+Learn about the procedure and prepare yourself emotionally.
+Knowing what to expect will help you stay calm and allow you to better comfort and support your child.

 Preparing your child

-- Ask the hospital staff whether it offers a pre-admission program.
-These programs allow children and families to familiarize themselves with the procedure and the equipment that will be used.
-If not, have a nurse or social worker explain the procedure to your child.
+Ask about preadmission programs.
+These hospital-provided programs allow children and families to learn about the procedure and the equipment that will be used.
+You can also ask a nurse or social worker to explain the procedure to your child.

-- Ask if your hospital or clinic has educational materials for children.
+Seek out educational materials.
 Many hospitals provide story or coloring books, videos, or pamphlets designed for children.

-- Younger children often benefit from "playing" a procedure before undergoing the actual procedure.
-Your child may want to watch the procedure being done on a teddy bear or doll first.
+“Play” a procedure with your child.
+Younger children may want to watch the procedure being done on a teddy bear or doll first.
 A child life specialist or social worker can help guide your child's play session.
 At home, you may want to rehearse this procedure with your child.
 For example, with radiation therapy or a magnetic resonance imaging (MRI) test, you can practice with your child by holding still for the length of time that the treatment or procedure will occur.

-- If your child is staying overnight in the hospital, speak to the nurse or child life specialist about using the treatment room versus the child's hospital bed for any procedures.
-It is important, whenever possible, to keep the child's bed a safe space.
+Keep your child’s bed a safe space.
+If your child is staying overnight in the hospital, speak to the nurse or child life specialist about using the treatment room bed instead of the child's hospital bed for any procedures.

 During the procedure

-Consider these tips for helping your child to remain as calm as possible during procedures.
+Consider these tips for helping your child remain as calm as possible during procedures:

-- Comfort your child with soothing words and gentle touches.
-Offer to hold your child's hand.
+Comfort your child.
+Use soothing words and gentle touches, and offer to hold your child's hand.

-- Provide distraction by telling a story, singing, or reading a book.
+Provide distraction.
+Try telling a story, singing, or reading a book.
 Older children may want to listen to music on headphones.
 Some hospitals have video players in treatment rooms.
 Sometimes children like to imagine pleasant scenes during a procedure, such as going shopping, playing at the beach, or scoring the winning goal.
-These types of experiences can help pass the time.

-- Encourage your child to bring along a favorite object, such as a teddy bear or blanket.
-This is especially helpful for radiation procedures when your child must be alone in the room.
-You may want to give your child something of yours, such as a scarf or keys.
-For procedures involving radiation therapy, it is a good idea for the child to bring his or her own music or book on CD to listen to during the treatment.
+Bring along a favorite object.
+This could include a teddy bear or blanket.
+Or you may want to give your child something of yours, such as a scarf or keys.
+Having a favorite object is especially helpful for procedures when your child must be alone in the room.
+Encourage your child to bring his or her own music or audio book to listen to during longer procedures.

-- Give your child an achievable goal, such as holding still.
+Give your child an achievable goal.
+For example, you could ask him or her to hold still.
 Tell your child that is okay to cry, but that his or her job is to keep still during the procedure.

 After the procedure

 You may notice some behavioral changes in your child after the procedure.
 Some children may regress by acting younger than their age.
-Others may cling to you more than usual and will not separate from you as easily as they have in the past.
+Others may need to be near you more than usual and will not separate from you as easily as they have in the past.
 These are common reactions that usually disappear with time.
-Acknowledge your child's frustrations and regressive behavior, but it is important to continue to provide age-appropriate activities and remain consistent with your family's regular routine and behavioral guidelines.
+Acknowledge your child's frustrations and behavior.
+But continue providing age-appropriate activities and remaining consistent with your family's regular routine and behavioral guidelines.